 For this exercise, make a list of the top five core values you consider non-negotiable for your personal brand.
 Then list the behaviors and talents that express these values.
 For example, someone who values a life dedicated to making a difference in the world through service to others would find that working for or creating a non-profit organization fulfilling.
 If that same person has talents for empathy, teaching and problem-solving, he or she will find more fulfilling work by maximizing and relying on these talents to make a difference.
 How do you express those talents?
 What would an ideal world look like, one in which you follow your values and purpose on a daily basis?

 These are the stories you collect and share.
 These are the anecdotes of your successes, results and accomplishments.
 You want to talk about results you have achieved that will show your value.
 Take a step back, look at the feedback you collected, decide how close you are to your values and purpose, and then fill in the blanks with your stories that support your goals and ambitions.
 Talk about your unique edge, the benefits people get from you, and the ways you solve specific problems.
 For good measure, make sure those solutions reflect your natural strengths.

 As you can see, building your personal brand takes time and effort.
-It’s an effective exercise to help you find your purpose and it requires a certain amount of objectivity and openness to hearing what you might need to change in order to show up as a more evolved version of yourself.
+It requires a certain amount of objectivity in order to understand what you might need to change.
+If you want to show up as a more evolved version of yourself, you’ll do the work.
 The most successful leaders know this and practice it regularly.